dell/csm-docs/content/docs/csidriver/upgradation/drivers/isilon.md

 **Steps**

-1. Clone the repository using `git clone -b v2.8.0 https://github.com/dell/csi-powerscale.git`, and `cd csi-powerscale ` clone the helm repository using `git clone -b csi-isilon-2.8.0 https://github.com/dell/helm-charts`
+1. Clone the repository using `git clone -b v2.8.0 https://github.com/dell/csi-powerscale.git`

 2. Change to directory dell-csi-helm-installer to install the Dell PowerScale `cd dell-csi-helm-installer`
 3. Upgrade the CSI Driver for Dell PowerScale using following command: